Alison Arngrim

-Alison Margaret Arngrim (born January 18, 1962) is an American actress and author.
-Beginning her television career at the age of twelve, Arngrim is a Young Artist Award–Former Child Star "Lifetime Achievement" Award honoree, best known for her portrayal of Nellie Oleson on the NBC television series Little House on the Prairie from 1974 to 1982.
+Alison Margaret Arngrim (born January 18, 1962) is an American-Canadian actress and author.
+Beginning her television career at the age of 12, Arngrim is a Young Artist Award–Young Artist Former Child Star Lifetime Achievement Award honoree, best known for her portrayal of Nellie Oleson on the NBC television series Little House on the Prairie from 1974 to 1982.

 Early life

 Arngrim's father, Thor Arngrim, was a Canadian-born Hollywood manager.
-Her mother, Norma MacMillan of Vancouver, British Columbia, was an actress who provided the voices for characters for: Casper on Casper the Friendly Ghost, Gumby on Gumby, Davey on Davey and Goliath, Sweet Polly Purebred on Underdog, and other animated children's programs.
+Her mother, Norma MacMillan of Vancouver, British Columbia, was an actress who provided the voices for the characters: Casper on Casper the Friendly Ghost, Gumby on Gumby, Davey on Davey and Goliath, Sweet Polly Purebred on Underdog, and other animated children's programs.

 Her brother Stefan (b.
-1955) was also a child actor, perhaps best known for his role as Barry Lockridge on the Irwin Allen science fiction television series, Land of the Giants.
+1955) was also a child actor, perhaps best known for his role as Barry Lockridge on the Irwin Allen science-fiction television series, Land of the Giants.

-Arngrim claimed that her brother sexually molested her from age six until nine, when he was aged from 13 to 16 years old.
-She also claimed that her brother admitted to the abuse but isn't particularly apologetic for his behavior.
+Arngrim claimed that her brother sexually molested her from age 6 until 9, when he was between the ages of 13 and 16.
+She also claimed that her brother admitted to the abuse but is not particularly apologetic for his behavior.
 Arngrim stated that she no longer has any kind of relationship with her brother, a decision she reports has bettered her life.

 Acting career

-After beginning a career as a child model and actress in television commercials, Arngrim rose to fame as a child star in 1974, portraying the role of Nellie Oleson on the NBC television series Little House on the Prairie.
-She originally auditioned for the role of Laura Ingalls and, later, Mary Ingalls, but was instead cast in the role of antagonist Nellie Oleson.
-Arngrim would play the role of Nellie for seven seasons and her portrayal became a cultural reference and camp archetype for the spoiled "bad girl" throughout the 1970s.
+After beginning a career as a child model and actress in television commercials, Arngrim rose to fame as a child star in 1974, portraying Nellie Oleson in the NBC television series Little House on the Prairie.
+She originally auditioned for the part of Laura Ingalls, and later Mary Ingalls, but was instead cast in the role of antagonist Nellie Oleson.
+Arngrim played her for seven seasons, and her portrayal became a cultural reference and camp archetype for the spoiled "bad girl" throughout the 1970s.

-Years later, in one of her stand-up routines, Arngrim described playing Nellie on Little House on The Prairie as "like having PMS for seven years."
-In 2002, she was honored by the Young Artist Foundation with its Former Child Star "Lifetime Achievement" Award for her work as a child actress on Little House.
-At the 2006 TV Land Awards, Arngrim tied with Danielle Spencer ('Dee' on What's Happening!!) as the "Character Most in Need of a Time-out" for her role as Nellie.
+Years later in one of her stand-up routines, Arngrim described playing Nellie on Little House on The Prairie as "like having PMS for seven years."
+In 2002, she was honored by the Young Artist Foundation with its Young Artist Former Child Star Lifetime Achievement Award for her work as a child actress on Little House.
+At the 2006 TV Land Awards Arngrim tied with Danielle Spencer (Dee on What's Happening!!) as the "Character Most in Need of a Time-Out" for her role as Nellie.